jsivak7/HowTo-VASP/01-making-vasp-inputs/HowTo-MagneticOrderings/README.md

 # How to more rapidly input a desired magnetic ordering into VASP INCAR from POSCAR file

 Within VASP, the magnetic ordering is determined based on the initial magnetic moments supplied within the INCAR file from the **MAGMOM** tag.
 While it is fairly simple to have either a non-magnetic or ferromagnetic ordering, for anti-ferromagnetic systems with a more complex magnetic ordering this can be much more difficult and very tedious.
 I have figured out a way to expedite the process of defining this with the GUI from the Atomic Simulation Environment (ASE) (https://gitlab.com/ase/ase).
 While this is still not fully automated(I am currently working on this!), I have found that this can really help speed up generating the desired MAGMOM tag for VASP calculations.
+More detailed information of how VASP handles spin-polarized calculations can be found at https://www.vasp.at/wiki/index.php/MAGMOM.

 ***

 ## Steps
-**NOTE that one needs to use the same POSCAR file here**
+**NOTE that one needs to use the same POSCAR file here as what will be run in the VASP calculation**

-*It is assumed that the user has ASE installed properly and that they have X11/Wayland forwarding on their machine*
+*It is assumed that the user has ASE installed properly and that they have X11/Wayland forwarding on their machine in order to actually use ASE GUI*

 This example will be performed with the rocksalt NiO which is known to have an anti-ferromagnetic type-II (AFMII) ordering with alternative ferromagnetic planes in the 111 direction (image from Dudarev, S. L. *et al*.
 Electron-Energy-Loss Spectra and the Structural Stability of Nickel Oxide: An LSDA+U Study.
 Phys.
 Rev. B 1998, 57 (3), 1505–1509. https://doi.org/10.1103/PhysRevB.57.1505.):
 ![plot](./AFMII-NiO.png)
 ### 01 - Opening POSCAR file with ASE GUI
-Using a *nix command line, the POSCAR file can be opened using the following command:
+Using a *nix command line, the POSCAR file can be opened using the following command (I have provided the same POSCAR as used in this example within this directory):
-<p align = 'center'> $ase gui POSCAR
+<p align = 'center'> $ ase gui POSCAR

 The following window will then open: